 Q4: How do you handle disagreements between technical teams and business teams?

 Ans: I ensure both sides understand each other’s goals.
+This is critical for cross-functional AI leadership management.
 If there is conflict, I clarify expectations, scope, and constraints.
 I use data-driven insights to support decisions and maintain transparency.
 The aim is to find a balanced solution that supports business needs without compromising technical quality.

 AI Governance and Responsible AI